 Retirement benefits are an exception to the law also.

-Although there is no official retirement age in New Zealand, at 65 the Government funded New Zealand Superannuation Scheme begins to pay out for both men and women.
+Although there is no official retirement age in New Zealand, at 65 the Government-funded New Zealand Superannuation Scheme begins to pay out for both men and women.
 The age of retirement for the purposes of private superannuation funds can vary depending on the contractual arrangements entered into between the parties.

-The Authority, in deciding the matter, stated that the legal position is clear; age is a prohibited ground of discrimination in terms of the Employment Relations Act 2000 and the Human Rights Act 1993.
-Further, whether age discrimination has occurred or not is a factual matter and the burden of proof lies with the claimant – in this case, Mr Anderson.
+The Authority, in deciding the matter, stated that the legal position is clear; age is a prohibited ground of discrimination in terms of the Employment Relations Act 2000 and the Act.
+Further, whether age discrimination has occurred or not is a factual matter and the burden of proof lies with the claimant – in this case, Mr Andersen.
 The Authority Member went on to say that in order for the discrimination to be unlawful, the employee’s age must directly or indirectly be causative of the employer’s actions.
 It is not sufficient for age just to be taken into account, it must be the cause.
 In this matter, the employee’s age was a factor but it was not the cause of the decision.
 As such, the claim was not successful.